 Click here to download the Budget Worksheet.

 Please click here for more information on second year Baldwin Fellowship renewals.

-The original completed formal application should reach the Foundation office by February 15th in order to be considered for funding in the following academic year, which begins in the Fall.
-A copy of the application must be sent to the Host Sponsor for his/her signature.
-Please instruct the Host Sponsor to forward this second signed copy to our office.
+The online application should be submitted by end of day February 15th in order to be considered for funding in the following academic year, which begins in the Fall.
 Formal letters of support from both the Home and Host Sponsors must also reach the office by this deadline.